 (2) Serving, not in excess of four years, as a member of the armed services of the United States;

-(3) Seeking and unable to find full-time employment in accordance with paragraph (A), subdivision (2), subsection (a), section three of this article and is fulfilling any of the alternatives specified in paragraph (B) of said subdivision; or
+(3) Seeking and unable to find full-time employment in accordance with paragraph (A), subdivision (2), subsection (a), section three of this article and is fulfilling any of the alternatives specified in paragraph (B) or (C) of that subdivision;

-(4) Satisfying the provisions of additional repayment exemptions that may be prescribed by the boards by rule.
+(4) Satisfying the provisions of additional repayment exemptions that may be prescribed by the commission by rule; or